WilliamQLiu/williamqliu.github.io/_posts/2015-05-30-git-commands.md

     git push # push changes back to a remote repository (e.g. on GitHub) git push --force  # use your copy, don't care about everything else git push --force-with-lease  # better than --force, checks remote branch hasn't been updated

+####<a id="deletebranch">Deleting branches</a>

+Delete a local branch with: `git branch -d mybranch" Force delete a local branch (e.g. unmerged to master): `git branch -D mybranch" Delete a remote branch with: `git push origin --delete mybranch`

+####<a id="branchheadsha">Branches vs HEAD vs SHA</a>

+`HEAD` is the name Git uses to refer to "where your file system is pointing right now".
+Usually HEAD is pointed towards a named branch, but it doesn't always have to.

+Scenario:

+* Let's say you have commits A, B, C, D on 'master' and `HEAD` is pointing to `master`.
+* If you made an error on `B` and need to change the history, you could normally just make a new commit with the changes.
+  However, since we're practicing, we'll `git checkout B`.
+HEAD will now be at `B` in `detached HEAD`.
+* Now to catch up our new master branch, we'll run a `git checkout master`
+* We'll then use `git rebase temporarybranch` to reply commits C and D on top of our new B.
+* The rebase will create new commits C and D with different SHAs

 ####<a id="stash">Stashing</a>